 New Hampshire sues Monsanto over PCB contamination

-New Hampshire filed a lawsuit Tuesday against the agrochemical giant Monsanto over what it says has been widespread PCB pollution in the state.
+New Hampshire filed a lawsuit Tuesday against the agrochemical giant Monsanto over what it says has been widespread PCB pollution in the state that has fouled waterways and found its way into the wildlife include seals, loons and fish.

 PCBs, or polychlorinated biphenyls, are toxic industrial chemicals that have accumulated in plants, fish and people around the globe for decades.
 PCBs were used in many industrial and commercial applications, including in paint, coolants, sealants and hydraulic fluids.
 Monsanto, based in St. Louis, produced them from 1935 until 1977, two years before they were banned by Congress.